-Often times, we get calls in the customer service department relating to pre-existing conditions.
-They aren't sure they can get travel insurance coverage that covers any pre-existing condition they may have, and they're worried about how that could impact their travel plans.
-In fact, just a few days ago we saw a tweet where someone claimed travel insurance companies do not cover for pre-existing conditions!
-Well, we just had to clear up the confusion, so here is a everything you need to know about pre-existing medical conditions and travel insurance.
+Oftentimes, we get calls in the customer service department relating to pre-existing conditions.
+They aren't sure they can get travel insurance coverage that covers any pre-existing condition they may have, and they're worried about how that could impact their travel plans Here is some helpful information about pre-existing medical conditions and travel insurance.

 What is a pre-existing condition?

 In TravelSafe’s plans, a pre-existing condition means an illness, disease or other condition for which you, your traveling companion, business partner or family member scheduled or booked to travel with you received, or received a recommendation for, a test, examination ,or medical treatment for a condition which first manifested itself, worsened or became acute or had symptoms which would have prompted a reasonable person to seek diagnosis, care or treatment.
 This includes any condition which requires the affected person to take or receive a prescription for drugs or medicine.
 But, this does not apply to a condition which is treated or controlled solely through prescription drugs or medicine if the condition remains treated or controlled without any adjustment or change in the required prescription throughout the look-back period before coverage is effective under the plan.

 All TravelSafe plans include an exclusion for losses caused by a pre-existing condition.

 Insurance companies may look-back a certain number of days from the day you purchased your plan to determine whether or not you have a pre-existing condition.
 This is called the "look-back period."
 For TravelSafe, the look-back period is 60 days.
 This means that if you were treated for a heart condition 180 days ago but have been asymptomatic ever since, this would not be considered a pre-existing condition under the plan.